HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

     - Having been born in the waters off the coast of Pacifidlog Town, the newborn Kurisu suffered greatly from was blessed by Manaphy, and by extension, the ocean itself.
 Favored by the "Prince of the Sea" themselves, Kurisu has been blessed with a deeper connection and love for the ocean and Water-Types.

 ## Current Threads
-- **Pokémon Champion:** Having met Champion Cadence, a desire to achieve what he has achieved has been burned into the soul.
+- **Pokémon Champion:** Having met Champion Cadence, a desire to achieve what he has achieved has been etched into the soul.
 Take your team to the top and achieve every trainer's dream of becoming the Champion.

 ## Future Threads
 - **Origin of the World:** Recent discoveries of blackholes suggest that they lead back to the beginning of time, feeding temporal energy to the Big Bang.
 Learn of the origin of the world and Pokémon as a species.